Kabilan6383/Mean-and-Variance/README.md

+#Date: 28/01/2026
-#  Mean and variance of a discrete  distribution
+# EXP:1 Mean and variance of a discrete  distribution
-# NAME: KABILAN P
-# REG.NO: 212224040145

 # Aim :